GoogleCloudPlatform/healthcare/operations/fhir_resources_audit/README.md

 # FHIR Resources Audit

-In accordance with FHIR specifications, provenance data for data lineage is stored using three different FHIR resources, Provenance, DocumentReference, and Device The goal of this project is to create a utility that will take minimal inputs from the user and provide a detailed easy interpretation to get information about how source data gets ingested, transformed and reconciled into final FHIR resources.
+In accordance with FHIR specifications, provenance data for data lineage is stored using three different FHIR resources: Provenance, DocumentReference, and Device.
+Currently, the steps to obtain information about reconciled resources in final-fhir-store are tedious and only allows the user to track a single record at a time from ingestion to reconciliation.
+There is no way to query multiple records for data lineage at the same time.

+This utility will take in minimal user input about the environment and output a detailed, easy to interpret JSON file with information about how source data gets ingested, transformed and reconciled into final FHIR resources.

 ## Before this Utility: